Losing more than 135 pounds in 24 months was a change Justra made to improve her life.

 Years earlier, she had elected to undergo gastric band surgery in an effort to lose weight.
 But it wasn’t as effective as she hoped it would be.
 Now, most hospitals no longer even perform that particular procedure due to its lack of long-term weight loss.

-Afraid for her health and for her future, she sought out Dr. Malcolm Robinson, a bariatric (weight loss) surgeon at Brigham Health’s Center for Metabolic and Bariatric Surgery.
+Afraid for her health and for her future, she sought out Dr. Malcolm Robinson, a bariatric (weight loss) surgeon at the Brigham and Women’s Center for Weight Management and Wellness.

 “It was hard to start again, but I was also excited because I knew I had the right team,” Justra says.
 “I did lots of research on every aspect.
 They are the best of the best, the top of the line for healthcare.”